 BISC 417 Silviculture and Forest Nurseries - An introduction to silviculture as practised in B.C., with emphasis on artificial regeneration of disturbed sites using planting stock.
 A review of stock types used in the regeneration process, their characteristics and methods of production and an analysis of the field conditions under which each might be used.
-Prerequisite: BISC 306, BISC 311.
+Prerequisite: BISC 306, 311.

 BISC 420 Industrial Microbiology - The use of micro-organisms to produce marketable products.
 Bioreactors and other systems for alcoholic beverages, milk products, organic chemicals, pharmaceuticals, etc., will be discussed.
 Biomass as raw material for production of alcohol, methane, etc., used for fuel.
+Prerequisite: BISC 220, 305.

 BISC 421 Enzyme Technology - Enzyme classification and properties.
 Selection and purification of enzymes.
 Immobilized enzyme systems.
 Enzyme probes.
 Industrial applications.
-Laboratories will employ the use of enzymes including the ELISA method to perform determination of a variety of biological constituents with great sensitivity and specificity.
+Laboratories focus on separation and isolation of enzymes and will employ the use of enzymes including the ELISA method to perform determination of a variety of biological constituents with great sensitivity and specificity.
 A U-V spectrophotometer is used in this course for reading results.